-Moving into the singer/songwriter role proved to be a truly joyful and cathartic experience, as she found working on her sophmore album Lust N Love.
+Moving into the singer/songwriter role proved to be a truly joyful and cathartic experience, as she found working on her sophomore album Lust N Love.

-Amanda has been performing for many years and had played with band such as Twilight, Brass Taxi, Blonde Over Blue, The Silver Arrow Band, East Coast Connection and Nik Entertainment, as well as recording her original music in L.A.
+Amanda has been performing for many years and has played with bands such as Twilight, Brass Taxi, Blonde Over Blue, The Silver Arrow Band, East Coast Connection and Nik Entertainment, as well as recording her original music in L.A.

 Music is about connection and Amanda is grateful to be able to share a piece of herself with her audience.